 It should come as no surprise that the fang-like knobbies squirm on hardpack, but all things considered, the tall tread makes for surprisingly low rolling resistance.

 e*thirteen's All-Terrain Enduro is an off-camber cornering machine, with massive and side spikes that sink deep into the murky abyss.
-The centre tread isn't nearly as aggressive, which makes for a box-like profile, and the open spacing prevents mud from building up.
+The center tread isn't nearly as aggressive, which makes for a box-like profile, and the open spacing prevents mud from building up.

-With a claimed 2.3in width, and a square profile, they feel quite broad and don't cut through deep mud like a knife - you'll have more traction than you know what to do with.
+With a 2.3in width, and a square profile, they feel quite broad and don't cut through deep mud like a knife - you'll have more traction than you know what to do with.